Education MA, Children's Learning in Informal and Formal Contexts I, 7.5 credits

 Knowledge and Understanding

-• Describe knowledge and understanding in education, including providing an overview of the field and explaining the conditions for young children's learning.
+• Describe knowledge and understanding within the field of education, including providing an overview of the area and explaining the conditions for young children's learning

 Skills and Abilities

-• Orally and in writing, present one's own conclusions, explain the underlying knowledge and reasoning, and discuss these in dialogue with different groups
+• Explain, both orally and in writing, one’s own conclusions, account for the underlying knowledge and reasoning, and discuss these in dialogue with different groups.

-• Integrate knowledge and analyze issues and phenomena related to the conditions for children's learning.
+• Integrate knowledge and analyse questions and phenomena related to the conditions for children's learning.

-• Demonstrate the skills required to participate in research and development work or to work independently in other qualified professional contexts.
+• Demonstrate the ability to participate in research and development work, or to work in other qualified professional contexts.

 ** Judgement and Approach**

-• Reflect on the possibilities and limitations of science, describe its role in society, and explain human responsibility for how science is used.
+• Reflect on the possibilities and limitations of science, describe its role in society, and explain individuals’ responsibility for how science is used.

-• Demonstrate subject-specific knowledge and take responsibility for one's continued learning and professional development
+• Demonstrate knowledge within their subject area and take responsibility for their continued knowledge development

 Content

-The course covers educational research and theories concerning children’s learning in both informal and formal contexts.
-A key component is the authorship of a written text on children’s learning, which critically discusses and problematises central scientific concepts in relation to empirical material addressing children’s learning in pedagogical settings.
+The course addresses educational research and theories on children's learning in both informal and formal contexts.
+As part of the course, students are required to write a text on children's learning, in which they are to discuss and problematise central scientific concepts in relation to empirical material concerning children's learning in educational settings.

 Entry requirements